 My research examines civilian self-protection, the dynamics of intrastate political violence, and post-conflict recovery, with a particular focus on Nigeria.
-Methodologically, I rely on qualitative approaches, including extensive fieldwork, process tracing, focus group discussions, and semi-structured interviews, complemented by secondary source analysis.
-My fluency in local languages, familiarity with local customs, and lived experience in conflict-affected areas enable me to interpret cultural contexts with nuance and reduce the risk of misrepresenting participants’ narratives.
+Methodologically, my work is primarily qualitative, based on extensive fieldwork and analyzed through controlled comparison and process tracing.
+My fluency in local languages, familiarity with local customs, and lived experience in conflict-affected areas allow me to interpret cultural contexts with nuance and reduce the risk of misrepresenting participants’ narratives.

 PhD Research